MicrochipTech/PIC32CXBZ2_WBZ45x_THREAD_THERMOSTAT/README.md

 ## 1. Introduction<a name="step1">

 This application enables the users to create a Full Thread Device.
-Thread Thermostat receives the Temperature from the Temperature Sensor device and Setpoint from the gateway once it has joined the thread network.
+Thread Thermostat receives the Temperature from the Temperature Sensor device and Setpoint from the [Thread co-processor device](https://github.com/MicrochipTech/PIC32CXBZ2_WBZ45x_THREAD_co-processor) once it has joined the thread network.
 This data is used for HVAC control.
 When the current temperature is higher than the set temperature the air conditioner is switched ON indicated by an LED and vice versa.

 ![](Docs/Hardware_setup.png)